 What is free cash flow and free cash flow yield

 Before we go any further let’s make sure we know what we are talking about.

-We define Free Cash Flow (FCF) as: Total Cash from operations (from the company’s Cash Flow Statement) minus Capital Expenditure (also from the Investing section of the Cash Flow Statement)
+We define Free Cash Flow (FCF) as: Total Cash from operations (from the company’s Cash Flow Statement) minus Capital Expenditure.

 And we define Free Cash Flow Yield as: Free Cash Flow (as calculated above) divided by Enterprise Value.